g-martens/Ansible-Style-Guide/README.md

 ## Items
 ### Variables
-When you create an variable, make sure the name of the variable is clear of where it is for:
+When you create an variable, keep your variable names descriptive.
 **Example:**
 ```yaml
 # Good Examples